ugoMusk/HTML2MD-Api/README.md

     define foobar() {
         print "Welcome to html2md, here feels a little different!
-You can click somewhere top right to copy me. awesome stuff!";
+You can click somewhere right to copy me. awesome stuff!";
     }

 (which makes copying & pasting easier).
 You can optionally mark the delimited